NCEAS/metacat/docs/user/metacat/source/install.rst

 PostgreSQL Database
 ...................
-Metacat has been most widely tested with PostgreSQL_ and we recommend using it.
-Instructions for installing and configuring Oracle are also included in the next section.
+Currently Metacat only supports PostgreSQL_.
 To install and configure PostgreSQL_:

 1. If you are running Ubuntu_/Debian, get PostgreSQL by typing: